SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_lte_iot2_bg96/README.md

 ## Driver Extension Guide ##

+**NOTE:**

+- The **Third Party Hardware Drivers - BG96 - LTE IoT 2 CLick (Mikroe) driver** provides a limited set of APIs supporting AT commands for the BG96 module.
+To add other AT commands, users can follow the instructions below.

 ### Adding New AT Command ###

 To add new AT command to the parser you need to define an AT command line callback which depends on the required response of the command.
-The possible AT command responses are defined in the [User manual](https://docs.particle.io/assets/pdfs/Quectel_BG96_AT_Commands_Manual_V2.1.pdf) of the BG96 module.
+The possible AT command responses are found in the [Resources section](#resources).
 In some cases, one of the predefined line callbacks can be used. e.g.: *at_ok_error_cb()* if the command response is OK or ERROR.

 1. Define the appropriate line callback function in *at_parser_core.c*.
 You can find an example below.